crkaide/Pewlett-Hackard-Analysis/README.md

 TABLE 1:  SENIOR VS JR LEVEL EMPLOYEES

-### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+### Roles to be filled as the "silver tsunami" begins to make an impact
+More than 90,000 roles/titles will need to be filled (90,398) when the retirements occur.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?